MrDerpySour/FEL/README.md

 ----
 Here is a list of features that may or may not be implemented in the future:

-* Multiline events
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instead of putting an end marker, there will be some kind of nextline marker.

 * Creating and importing user-made modules
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Implement a base class like `CommandClass` and register modules before loading files.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Then, at compile-time, resolve the module names and load them.